nucleic/kiwi/docs/source/use_cases/enaml.rst

 To implement its layout, Enaml uses a nestable model.
 Containers widgets handle the constraints generation used to layout their children.
-Furthermore, they pass to their their children a representation of the bounding box in which they should leave which allows the widgets to position themselves inside their parent.
+Furthermore, they pass to their their children a representation of the bounding box in which they should live which allows the widgets to position themselves inside their parent.
 Since each leaf component has a "preferred size", the system can be solved from the bottom-up and set the size the parents based on the required space of the children.
-If at a later time the parent is resized, this new input can be used to solve the problem.
+If at a later time the parent is resized, this new input can be used to solve the layout problem.

-The following sections will describe in more details how the constraints are generated and the preferred_size estimated.
+The following sections will describe in more details how the constraints are generated and the preferred size estimated.

 Widget variables
 ----------------